qfwc258/circuidipity/content/2014-02-08-github-pages.rst

 `Sign up <https://help.github.com/articles/signing-up-for-a-new-github-account>`_ for a free account on GitHub and `create a new empty repository <https://help.github.com/articles/creating-a-new-repository>`_ to hold the blog contents.

-Next I connect my local ``.git`` repository to my GitHub remote repository:
+Next I connect my local ``.git`` repository to my GitHub remote repository ...

 .. code-block:: bash